Evacuating Robots from a Disk Using Face-to-Face Communication: Introduction

 In \cite{CGGKMP} an algorithm is given defining a trajectory for two robots in the \ff communication model with evacuation time $5.740$ and it is also proved that any such algorithm has evacuation time at least $3+ \frac{\pi}{4} + \sqrt{2} > 5.199$.

 Our main contribution in this paper is to improve both the upper and lower bounds on the evacuation time.
 Namely, we give a new algorithm whose evacuation time is at most $5.628$ (see Section~\ref{sec:Evacuation Algorithms}) and also prove that any algorithm has evacuation time at least $3+ \frac{\pi}{6} + \sqrt{3} > 5.255$ (see Section~\ref{sec:Lower Bound}).
 To prove our lower bound on the disk, we first give tight bounds for the problem of evacuating a regular hexagon where the exit is placed at an unknown vertex.
 We observe that, surprisingly, in our optimal evacuation algorithm for the hexagon, the two robots are forced to meet after visiting a subset of vertices, even if an exit has not been found at that time.
-We use the idea of such a forced meeting in the design of our disk evacuation algorithm.
+We use the idea of such a forced meeting in the design of our disk evacuation algorithm, inducing this way an improvement of the upper bound from 5.740 to 5.628.
+It is still unknown whether such a forced meeting is necessary.
+However, since the first announcement of the upper bound, Brandt at al.~\cite{Watten2017} proposed an elegant analysis of a simplified trajectory that avoids forced meetings, still improving the upper bound from 5.628 to 5.625.
+The authors in the latter paper even proposed a refinement of their technique involving multiple detours as the robots are searching for the exit.
+Their ideas were later materialized in~\cite{disser2019evacuating} that reported a further improvement of 5.6234.